iamwebrocker/wp-climatestrike/README.md

 and will fall back to the file inside the plugin directory.
 Activate the plugin through the admin panel.

+There is an array "allowed_urls" that's currently hard-coded.
+If the request uri matches these urls, the content is displayed.
+One of these urls is the "privacy policy" page that can be defined in WordPress.
+The other is hard coded to "/impressum/" currently, since those two are the legally required pages for sites in Germany.

 ## Thanks

 The HTML file is a copy of the placeholder.html in [Sebastian Gregers Kirby3 plugin](https://github.com/sebastiangreger/kirby3-climatestrike).